umyakar/a2-UtkuYakar/README.md

 2. (60 pts, detailed above) Implement your project with the above requirements.
 3. Test your project to make sure that when someone goes to your main page, it displays correctly.
 4. (5 pts) Deploy your project to Glitch, and fill in the appropriate fields in your package.json file.
-5. (5 pts) Ensure that your project has the proper naming scheme `a2-yourGithubUsername` so we can find it.
+5. (5 pts) Ensure that your project has the proper naming scheme `a2-FirstnameLastname` so we can find it.
 6. (5 pts) Modify the README to the specifications below, and delete all of the instructions originally found in this README.
 7. (5 pts) Create and submit a Pull Request to the original repo.
-Label the pull request as follows: a2-gitusername-firstname-lastname
+Be sure to include your name in the pull request.

 Acheivements
 ---